sethvincent/elkit/README.md

 A handy toolkit for creating, diffing, and updating html elements with support for building stateful components, this package is a collection of modules including [bel](https://npmjs.com/bel), [nanomorph](https://npmjs.com/nanomorph) & a [component module](component.js).

+This collection of modules is what I use for building components for UI projects, but you may prefer to use bel & nanomorph separately, use similar alternatives, or use a different component module like [nanocomponent](https://npmjs.com/nanocomponent).

 ## Install

 ```sh